Skip to Content

 Ball Python

-2. Without natural predators, their populations could explode
+2. Without natural predators, populations explode unchecked

 Boa Constrictor